RoliSoft/Host-Scanner/README.md

     * Debian (oldstable to unstable), Ubuntu (all current and lts versions)
     * Red Hat (5-7), CentOS (5-7), Fedora (all current and rawhide)

+* Reporting
+  * Generate a L<sup>A</sup>T<sub>E</sub>X report of the scanned network, which includes open ports, identified services, discovered vulnerabilities and mitigation recommendations.

 * Unit Tests
   * All features are covered by unit tests which are run on three platforms in order to ensure utmost stability and portability.